|

 went to see the governor and told him that if another hand was raised

-against the Armenians, I would order my soldiers to kill his police officers.
-Thereupon, the order was withdrawn.
+the order was withdrawn.
 This is the truth.
-Dr. Lepsius mentions this incident in his book.
+Dr. Lepsius mentions this incident in his

 This is approximately what I know through personal experience.
 I